sampush/Shopping-Website/README.md

 # Shopping-Website
-first trail on a full E-commerce website
+first attempt on a full E-commerce website